mem48/geocompr/main.md

 1. Name three differences between `write_sf()` and the more well-known function `st_write()`.

 1. What are the default arguments of `read_sf()` and `write_sf()` that enable two of these differences?

+[^1]: A list of supported vector formats and theirs options could be found at http://www.gdal.org/ogr_formats.html.

+[^2]: Full list of supported raster formats with theirs creation options could be found at http://www.gdal.org/formats_list.html

 <!--chapter:end:05-read-write-plot.Rmd-->